-- Papules, pustules, itching, and swelling develop as the condition progresses.
+- Papules, pustules, itching, erythema and swelling develop as the condition progresses.

-- Firm, painful nodules with draining lesions with severe acne.
-Over time, scarring and thickening of the skin can develop.
+- Over time, scarring and keratinisation (thickening of the skin) can occur.

 - Loss of appetite may develop in severe cases due to pain.

-Your veterinarian will perform a physical examination and obtain a medical history from you.
-He may make a tentative diagnosis based on presenting symptoms.
+The veterinarian will perform a physical examination and obtain a medical history from you.
+A tentative diagnosis may be possible based on presenting symptoms.

-There are several conditions with similar symptoms which your veterinarian will need to rule out.
-These include eosinophilic granuloma complex, demodicosis (mites), Malassezia (fungi), cancer and ringworm.
+There are several conditions with similar symptoms which your veterinarian will need to rule out, which include eosinophilic granuloma complex, demodicosis (mites), Malassezia (fungi) and ringworm.